DataDog/integrations-core/gunicorn/README.md

 The Datadog Agent collects one main metric about Gunicorn: the number of worker processes running.
 It also sends one service check: whether or not Gunicorn is running at all.

-Gunicorn itself can provide further metrics via DogStatsD, including those for:
+Gunicorn can provide further metrics via DogStatsD, including those for:

 * Total request rate
 * Request rate by status code (2xx, 3xx, 4xx, 5xx)